+While it is recommended that both complete the training, it is required for all CIs.
 Vendor support may be accessed at email: cpi@apta.org; Phone: 703-706-8582

-Midterm reviews: Key academic faculty are assigned to each student for review of the student's performance with the student and CI at midterm.
-Completion of the CPI for the midterm is highly encouraged to allow a more meaningful and efficient discussion and problem solving as needed.
+Midterm reviews: The DCE assigns key academic faculty to each student for review of the student's performance with the student and CI at the midterm.
+Completion of the CPI just prior to the midterm meeting is highly encouraged to allow timely faculty review and more meaningful and efficient discussion as well as problem solving as needed.
+Faculty are not expected to be present for the final assessment.
+The CI, student and SCCE (if desired) assess and provide final documentation using the tool.
+The DCE is notified by faculty, student or CEF of any need for post midterm follow- up by the DCE.

-Specific standards for satisfactory completion of each LCE.